 The entire Duke community, not just our minority community, shares a long-standing commitment to diversity.
-Thus, the workshop is open to all prospective MBA candidates, regardless of their background, who share this interest.
-Student members of the Black and Latino MBA Association serve as hosts for the 3-day workshop.
-Approximately 50 minority alumni return each year to share their educational and professional insights with workshop participants.
+Thus, the Workshop is open to all prospective MBA candidates, regardless of their background, who share this interest.
+Student members of the Black and Latino MBA Association serve as hosts for the 3-day Workshop.
+In any given year, 50 to 100 minority alumni return each year to share their educational and professional insights with Workshop participants.

 Fuqua’s Commitment to Diversity